 Once you begin receiving resumes, filter applicants by their ability to follow your instructions to include a cover letter and resume, their writing ability (if writing is a piece of the job), and if they meet your minimum or preferred qualifications.
 Education and relevant experience are the price of admission to an interview.
 After that, good judgment and fit are the most important criteria for me.

 In addition to the standard questions confirming relevant experience and preferred education, I also recommend including value based questions: “How does the candidate respond to mistakes s/he made and mistakes made by others?
-Within what amount do they return phone calls/emails?
+Within what amount of time do they return phone calls/emails?
 How has s/he handled it when s/he disagreed with a supervisor?
 Do they generally get work in early or at the last minute?”
 You will learn a lot about the judgment of your applicants, and their ability to fit onto your team during the interview process.
 There is a lot a good leader can do to groom and guide a mentee, but improving someone’s judgment or changing their values are not usually among them.

 Create a measurement tool to rate applicant’s answers by section.
 Interviewing should not solely be about feel.
 While it’s true that you should always trust your gut, you should also always have a process to assess candidates.
 I recommend prioritizing the skills set you seek and a 1-3 scale for each answer, then tally up answers by priority area and totals.
 This process will allow you to compare applicants against your criteria by area and overall.
 I recommend a minimum of two interviews, with a background check being conducted in between, and a reference check of your top candidates being conducted after the final interview.